 Another member of GDELS is a new venture into the Czech Republic, GDELS-Czech, which opened in 2014.

-Last 30th of November, General Dynamics European Land Systems acquired Germany's FWW Fahrzeugwerk GmbH, a qualified maintenance and service provider for the German Army and other international customers.
+In November 2018, General Dynamics European Land Systems acquired Germany's FWW Fahrzeugwerk GmbH, a qualified maintenance and service provider for the German Army and other international customers.
 FWW has become part of the newly-established General Dynamics European Land Systems–Deutschland, located in Berlin.

 FWW Fahrzeugwerk GmbH was founded in 2001 and is based on the tradition of the defense business in the region of Neubrandenburg, Mecklenburg Vorpommern.
 The company is an independent maintenance and service provider for various military vehicle systems and military customers worldwide and a qualified, reliable service partner for the German Army.
 FWW employs approximately 220 highly skilled employees and is headquartered in Woldegk, Germany.